Here are three ways to extract text from a PDF File in Python:

 Method 3: Using pdf2image + pytesseract (OCR)

-In real life, you generally not only come across textual or image-type PDFs but also scanned PDFs.
-The scanned PDFs are those in which you take a screenshot of written pages and create a PDF out of it and you want to extract those text from the scanned images.
+The scanned PDFs are those created by taking a screenshot of written pages and converting them into a PDF, from which you want to extract the text from the scanned images.

-For these operations, we need to use pdf2image and pytesseract libraries.
+For these operations, we need to use the pdf2image and pytesseract libraries.
 Also, in your system, you must have installed Poppler and Tesseract.
-Since I am using macOS, I can use homebrew to install both of these packages using the command below:

 brew install poppler brew install tesseract